comit-network/RFCs/RFC-002-SWAP.md

   "parameters": { "network": Network }
 }
 ```
-`LedgerName`: the capitalized name of the ledger in ASCII. <!-- TODO: define that everything should be case insensitive -->
+`LedgerName`: the name of the ledger in ASCII (case insensitive). <!-- TODO: Issue needed as currently case sensitive -->
 Examples: `Bitcoin`, `Ethereum`, `Lightning`

 `Network`: the target network.